reactjs/react.dev/beta/src/pages/learn/you-might-not-need-an-effect.md

 }
 ```

-This ensures that when you Effect fetches data, all responses except the last requested one will be ignored.
+This ensures that when your Effect fetches data, all responses except the last requested one will be ignored.

 Handling race conditions is not the only difficulty with implementing data fetching.
 You might also want to think about how to cache the responses (so that the user can click Back and see the previous screen instantly instead of a spinner), how to fetch them on the server (so that the initial server-rendered HTML contains the fetched content instead of a spinner), and how to avoid network waterfalls (so that a child component that needs to fetch data doesn't have to wait for every parent above it to finish fetching their data before it can start). **These issues apply to any UI library, not just React.
 Solving them is not trivial, which is why modern [frameworks](/learn/start-a-new-react-project#building-with-a-full-featured-framework) provide more efficient built-in data fetching mechanisms than writing Effects directly in your components.**